John Mann House: History

 In 1850 John Mann came west from New York state to run a livery service in Madison.
 After a few years he bought this farm in Fitchburg and had the house built along with a stone horse barn and two stone outhouses which still exist.

 The main block of the house is a two-story cube with a hipped roof.
 The walls, 18 inches thick, are coursed sandstone blocks dug from a neighbor's quarry.
 The eaves are supported by scroll-shaped brackets.
 Windows are tall, with stone lintels.
 The front door is framed in a transom and sidelights.
 The adjoining secondary block is similar to the main block, but 1.5 stories tall.
 Inside are the original hemlock floors and maple banister and newel post.

 The farm grew to 130 acres before Mann's son Edward sold the farm in 1876.
 It was in the J.P.
 Comstock family from 1886 to 1935.
 After that Dr. & Mrs. William Waskow lived in the house until 1980.

-In 1980, the house was bought by Joe Garton and renovated by Arlan Kay of Orgeon to become Quivey's Grove Restaurant.
+In 1980, the house was bought by Joe Garton and renovated by Arlan Kay of Oregon to become Quivey's Grove Restaurant.